wandb/docs/docs/guides/integrations/other/cohere-fine-tuning.md

 To add logging to your W&B workspace:

-1. Create a `WandbConfig` with your W&B api key, W&B `entity` and `project` name.
-You can find your W&B api key at https://wandb.ai/authorize
+1. Create a `WandbConfig` with your W&B API key, W&B `entity` and `project` name.
+You can find your W&B API key at https://wandb.ai/authorize

 2. Pass this config to the `FinetunedModel` object along with your model name, dataset and hyperparameters to kick off your fine-tuning run.